HarshRaj2717/Random-JS-Codes/README.md

 # Random-JS-Codes
-For random programs made in JavaScript.
+For random programs made in JavaScript & Node.